Turn regulatory constraints into a strength for your business

 The regulatory aspect, as well as all product-related information, is sometimes difficult to manage as an e-tailer.
 The brands concerned need to have the same level of information and that it is homogeneous and standardized on any sales channel.
 Moreover, this information is legal and therefore mandatory, hence the additional importance of having real and easy access to the same information from anywhere.

-The PIM platform is theindispensable ally of brands that are highly subject to regulatory constraints.
-When these constraints are constantly changing, and are different depending on the country or region of the world where you wish to market your products, then an evolving and flexible tool is indispensable and sometimes vital.
+The PIM platformis anindispensable ally for brands that are heavily subject to regulatory constraints.
+When these are constantly changing, and differ according to the country or region of the world where you wish to market your products, then a scalable and flexible tool is indispensable and sometimes vital.

-Many features and characteristics of the PIM Quable platform help our customers in this sense, such as the completeness of the product sheets, which makes it possible to prevent a product from being put online without certain information (photo, price, description or, for example, regulatory constraints and/or composition) that are key to your business, and even mandatory.
+Numerous functions and features of the Quable PIM platform help our customers in this respect, such as the completeness feature, which makes product sheets as complete as possible, thus preventing a product from being put online without certain information (photo, price, description or, for example, regulatory constraints and/or composition) that is key to your business, essential or even mandatory.

 Conclusion

-The PIM has no trouble adapting to the changing needs of e-commerce, which are sometimes mandatory and give brands and e-tailers little time to comply.
-Better yet, it was almost designed for it.
-As with the example of the Agec law, which will be rolled out and enforced in early 2023, regulatory constraints and the resulting mandatory compliance are often a source of anxiety.
+PIM has no trouble adapting to the changing needs of e-commerce, which are sometimes mandatory and give brands and e-tailers little time to get up to speed.
+Better still, it was almost designed with this in mind.
+As with the example of the Agec law, which will be rolled out and enforced in early 2023, regulatory constraints and the ensuing mandatory compliance are often a source of anxiety.

-However, thanks to PIM, standards and regulations can be turned into a competitive advantage by highlighting them on your product sheets, with the help of PIM and thus promote the trust, credibility and quality of your brand and its image among your consumers.
+However, with the help of PIM, standards and regulations can be turned into a competitive advantage by highlighting them on your product data sheets, thus promoting the trust, credibility and quality of your brand and its image with your consumers.

 If you are interested, ask for your free demo!